jmcmeen/bioamla-datasets/audio/costa-rica-2024-raw/README.md

 ## Known Issues

-- Wildlife Acoustics embedded GPS metadata in the wav files is not accurate.
+- Wildlife Acoustics embedded GPS metadata in the original wav files is not accurate.
 GPS coordinates in the accompanying recorder log is accurate.
 A script is being developed to fix this in the wav version of the dataset and will be shared here along with the updated data.